awsdocs/aws-freertos-docs/doc_source/portingguide/cmake-template.md

 CMake generator expressions are not evaluated at the configuration stage, when CMake reads list files\.
 They are evaluated at the generation stage, when CMake finishes reading list files and generates build files for the target build system\.

-## Amazon FreeRTOS Portable Layers<a name="cmake-portable"></a>
+## FreeRTOS Portable Layers<a name="cmake-portable"></a>

-The third section of the template file defines all of the portable layer targets for Amazon FreeRTOS \(that is, libraries\)\.
+The third section of the template file defines all of the portable layer targets for FreeRTOS \(that is, libraries\)\.

-You must use the `afr_mcu_port(<module_name>)` function to define a portable layer target for each Amazon FreeRTOS module that you plan to implement\.
+You must use the `afr_mcu_port(<module_name>)` function to define a portable layer target for each FreeRTOS module that you plan to implement\.

-You can use any CMake functions you want, as long as the `afr_mcu_port` call creates a target with a name that provides the information required to build the corresponding Amazon FreeRTOS module\.
+You can use any CMake functions you want, as long as the `afr_mcu_port` call creates a target with a name that provides the information required to build the corresponding FreeRTOS module\.

 The `afr_mcu_port` function creates a [GLOBAL INTERFACE IMPORTED library target](https://cmake.org/cmake/help/latest/command/add_library.html?#interface-libraries) with a name of the form `AFR::<module_name>::mcu_port`\.
 As a `GLOBAL` target, it can be referenced in CMake list files\.
-As an `INTERFACE` target, it is not built as a standalone target or library, but compiled into the corresponding Amazon FreeRTOS module\.
+As an `INTERFACE` target, it is not built as a standalone target or library, but compiled into the corresponding FreeRTOS module\.
 As an `IMPORTED` target, its name includes a namespace \(`::`\) in the target name \(for example, `AFR::kernel::mcu_port`\)\.

 Modules without corresponding portable layer targets are disabled by default\.
-If you run CMake to configure Amazon FreeRTOS, without defining any portable layer targets, you should see the following output:
+If you run CMake to configure FreeRTOS, without defining any portable layer targets, you should see the following output:

 ```
-Amazon FreeRTOS modules:
+FreeRTOS modules:
   Modules to build:
   Disabled by user:
   Disabled by dependency:  kernel, posix, pkcs11, secure_sockets, mqtt, ...